knotsanimation/kloch/doc/source/file-format.rst

 value of similar type.

-In the context of environment profile it indicate how to merge the key/value pair of the current profile with the value of the profile specified in ``base``.
+In the context of environment profile it indicate how to merge the key/value pair of the current profile with the value of the profile specified in ``inherit``.

 A merge token: